Probability, valuations, hyperspace: Three monads on Top and the support as a morphism

 The lax monoidal structure is implemented by the multiplication map $HX\times HY\to H(X\times Y)$ given by the product of closed sets $(C,D) \mapsto C\times D$, as the computation in the proof of \Cref{H_commutative} shows.
-Due to the universal property of the product in $\cat{Top}$, $H$ is an oplax monoidal monad as well, even bilax (see \Cref{comm_monads}).
+Due to the universal property of the product in $\cat{Top}$, $H$ is an oplax monoidal monad as well, even bilax (see \Cref{comm_monads}), which underlines the analogy between $H$ and probability monads~\cite{ours_bimonoidal}.
 The comultiplication $H(X\times Y)\to HX\times HY$ projects a closed set in the product space $X\times Y$ to the pair of its projections to $X$ and $Y$.